-The purpose of the Doctor of Philosophy (PhD) program is to prepare students through the execution and completion of a substantial research project to become mature, independent scientists who themselves are then capable of the design, initiation and execution of their own original projects in academic or industrial environments.
+The Doctor of Philosophy (PhD) program aims to prepare students through the execution and completion of a substantial research project to become mature, independent scientists who themselves are then capable of the design, initiation and execution of their own original projects in academic or industrial environments.
 The admission to the program is to be regarded as a privilege, and the subsequent execution of the research project by a PhD candidate is a major undertaking.
 It requires the application of considerable depth and breadth of scholarship, and there must be substantial discovery of new science.
 The final PhD thesis must reflect clearly and completely the fulfillment of these criteria.

 To fulfill the degree requirements, students are expected to conduct the thesis research under the supervision of a designated supervisor.
 In addition, students must attend and present seminars, and undertake coursework.
 Entry into the program is by way of a comprehensive qualifying examination set by the Department.
-In the final stage of the program, students are required to submit he PhD thesis to the Department, and subsequently to present and defend it.
-Any student who presents an unsatisfactory thesis will be asked to re-submit the thesis.
-The result of the second attempt of the thesis defense will be either Pass or Fail.
+In the final stage of study, students are required to submit the PhD thesis to the Department, and subsequently to present and defend it.